 November 26, 2021 - The WHO recently reported: "Despite pandemic challenges, health workers managed to deliver ivermectin treatment to more than 112 million people," stated Dr. Daniel Argaw Dagne, Unit head, Prevention, Treatment and Care, WHO Department of Control of Neglected Tropical Diseases.

 November 23, 2021 - Medpage Today published the results of a pilot trial.
 The idea was to fill bird feeders with ivermectin-treated bird feed to see if this treated bird feed would reduce the number of infectious mosquitoes that could transmit the West Nile virus to humans.
 Karen Holcomb, Ph.D., of the University of California Davis, hypothesized that because Ivermectin had mosquitocidal properties and low toxicity in mammals and birds, it might be possible to treat bird-feeders with Ivermectin, where the mosquitoes would bite the birds, ingest the Ivermectin, and die before the virus could be transmitted to humans.

 November 18, 2021 - Medpage Today published an article discussing the significant progress against the transmission of onchocerciasis, or river blindness, in several Nigerian states.
 Mass drug administration of Ivermectin is being credited for this progress.

 October 20, 2021 - The NEJM published a Correspondence: Toxic Effects from Ivermectin Use Associated with Prevention and Treatment of Covid-19.
 Cases in Oregon illustrate the potentially toxic effects of Ivermectin, including severe episodes of confusion, ataxia, seizures, and hypotension, and the increasing frequency of inappropriate use.
-In addition, there is insufficient evidence to support the use of Ivermectin to treat or prevent Covid-19, and improper use, as well as the possible occurrence of medication interactions, may result in serious side effects requiring hospitalization.
+In addition, there is insufficient evidence to support the use of Ivermectin to treat or prevent Covid-19, and improper use and the possible occurrence of medication interactions may result in serious side effects requiring hospitalization.

-October 18, 2021 - The Lancet Infectious Diseases published: Long-term consequences of the misuse of ivermectin data.
+October 18, 2021 - The Lancet Infectious Diseases published: Long-term consequences of misusing ivermectin data.